-- (a) At the conclusion of a hearing, the record shall be closed and no other evidence, testimony, exhibits, or arguments shall be allowed into the record, except as allowed by paragraph (b) below. - (b) Prior to the conclusion of the hearing, a party may request that the record be left open to accommodate the filing of evidence, exhibits, or arguments not available at the hearing. - (c) If the other parties toin the hearings have no objectionsproceeding do not object or if the presiding officer determines that such evidence, exhibits, or arguments are necessary for a full consideration of the issues raised atin the hearing proceeding, the presiding officer shall specify a date no later than 30 days after the conclusion of the hearing for the record to remain open to receive the evidence, exhibits or arguments. - (d) If any other party toin the hearing proceeding requests time to respond to the evidence, exhibits or arguments submitted, the presiding officer shall specify a date no later than 30 days following the filing of the material submission for the filing of a response.

-(e) If any other party toin the hearingproceeding requests the opportunity to cross-examine on the additional evidence-or, exhibits or arguments submitted, the presiding officer shall specify a date no later than 30 days following filing of the materials submission for a hearing at which cross-examination on the additional evidence-or, exhibits or arguments submitted shall be allowed.
+- (a) At the conclusion of a hearing, the record shall be closed and no other evidence, testimony, exhibits, or arguments shall be allowed into the record, except as allowed by (b) below. - (b) Prior to the conclusion of the hearing, a party may request that the record be left open to accommodate the filing of evidence, exhibits or arguments not available at the hearing. - (c) If the other parties in the proceeding do not object, or if the presiding officer determines that such evidence, exhibits or arguments are necessary for a full consideration of the issues raised in the proceeding, the presiding officer shall specify a date no later than 30 days after the conclusion of the hearing for the record to remain open to receive the evidence, exhibits or arguments. - (d) If any other party in the proceeding requests time to respond to the evidence, exhibits or arguments submitted, the presiding officer shall specify a date no later than 30 days following the submission for the filing of a response. - (e) If any other party in the proceeding requests the opportunity to cross-examine on the additional evidence, exhibits or arguments submitted, the presiding officer shall specify a date no later than 30 days following the submission for a hearing at which cross-examination on the additional evidence, exhibits or arguments submitted shall be allowed.